Systematic Analysis of Biomolecular Conformational Ensembles with PENSA: Discussion

-With PENSA, we have implemented an open-source library that provides systematic, easy-to-apply methods that make the otherwise often cumbersome exploration of biomolecular systems faster, more reliable and easier to interpret.
-PENSA engages with a range of biomolecular systems via robust featurization implementations.
-The supported features include interatomic distances and the characteristic torsion angles of amino acids and nucleic acids as well as a novel approach that incorporates water and ion binding sites via their occupancy and, in the case of water, the polarization of the bound water molecule.
-Combined with dimensionality reduction tools, PENSA can handle biomolecular systems on a wide range of scales and resolutions.
-PENSA includes two comparison measures with slightly different use cases: JSD is a fast way to compare ensembles and pick up relevant features.
-The sensitivity of JSD depends on --- and can be adjusted via --- the spacing of the discretization.
-KSS is a parameter-free metric that picks up every ensemble difference, even the noise.
-In most practical cases, JSD and KSS provide similar results.
 In addition, PENSA includes a mutual information measure, State-Specific information (SSI).
 With no prior knowledge of the data, PENSA performs an automatic discretization of feature distributions into conformational states, and via SSI, quantifies the information that each features' conformational states signal about the ensemble they are in.
 The ideal use case involves features that switch between well-defined states, such as molecular switches, however customizable state definitions allow SSI to operate with many kinds of feature discretization.
 SSI can be further extended to three or more features to quantify information flow within a system but is currently only implemented for two.
 Combined with PENSA's convenient visualization tools, these methods allow for a detailed analysis of biomolecular ensembles without the bias of hand-picked metrics, acting as a solid basis for mechanistical interpretations and further, more detailed analysis.